-E.2.d.
+E.2.c.
 Pre-Award Risk Assessment

 AmeriCorps staff will assess the risks to the program posed by each applicant to determine an applicant's ability to manage Federal Funds.
-This evaluation is in addition to those about the applicant's eligibility and the quality of its application on the basis of the Selection Criteria (E.1).
+This evaluation is in addition to those about the applicant's eligibility and the quality of its application on the basis of the E.1.
+Selection Criteria.
 Results from this assessment will inform funding decisions.
 If AmeriCorps determines that an award will be made to an applicant with assessed risks, special conditions that correspond to the degree of assessed risk may be applied to the award.
-Additionally, if AmeriCorps concludes that the reasons for applicants having poor risk assessment are not likely to be mitigated, those applications may not be selected for funding.
+Applicants may not be selected for funding if AmeriCorps determines that the applicant's risks cannot be mitigated.